rwtodd/org.rwtodd.crypto.spritz/README.md

   * `javac` produced 1 class file (4kb), while `scalac` produced 11 class files (24kb).

-I think I'll stick with the java version!
+I decided to stick with the java version!

 _Edit 2015-08-15_: I also implemented enough to do hashing in golang.
 Check out the `go_version` subdirectory's README.md to see how that went!
 Spoiler
 alert: the coding was great but it ran at half speed compared to scala.

-_Edit: 2015-08-25_: I made a C version to see how much it would trounce the java versoin.
-Surpise: the java was faster.
+_Edit: 2015-08-25_: I made a C version to see how much it would trounce the java version.
+Surprise: the java was faster!
 I'm a little stumped as to why, since the C version allocates once and the rest is just fread+computation.
 That makes me think fread is the achilles' heel here.
 If anyone can improve it while